codeselfstudy/codeselfstudy/README.md

 ## Technologies

+"MERN stack"

 - Express.js for the API
 - Redis for session storage in Express.js
-- MongoDB for persistent storage (many people in the group know it)
+- MongoDB for persistent storage
-- React for an SPA
+- React for an SPA (with Tailwinds CSS)
 - Docker for easy development and deployment
 - Python 3 scraping tools (possibly to be replaced with puppeteer scrapers)